MrRedu/css-projects/README.md

 # Projects with CSS
-This is a repository of projects, made only with HTML and CSS.
+This is a repository of projects, made only with HTML and CSS. <br>
-(Some projects have demonstration videos)
+*(Some projects have demonstration videos)*

 ### Projects